-27. Standardised catch-per-unit-effort (CPUE) analyses of D. mawsoni in the Ross Sea were updated for 2015 (WG-FSA-15/36).
-In 2006 it was concluded that the CPUE indices did not appear to be monitoring abundance of toothfish in the Ross Sea fishery (SC-CAMLR-XXV, Annex 5, paragraph 5.58).
-In the 2015 update of the CPUE analyses, the individual year effects were quite variable but there was a general increasing trend to 2007 followed by a slight decreasing trend to 2015, and varied widely between the north, slope and shelf fisheries.
+27. Standardised catch-per-unit-effort (CPUE) analyses of D. mawsoni in the Ross Sea were updated for 2017 (WG-FSA-17/07).
+In 2006, it was concluded that the CPUE indices did not appear to be monitoring abundance of toothfish in the Ross Sea fishery (SC-CAMLR-XXV,

+Annex 5, paragraph 5.58).
+In the 2015 update of the CPUE analyses, the individual year effects were quite variable but there was a general increasing trend to 2007 followed by a slight decreasing trend to 2014, followed by another increase to 2017.
+The trend in CPUE was variable among the north, slope and shelf fisheries, and is not considered to provide an index of population abundance.